 Hardware installed for IAP includes an in-vehicle unit and a self-declaration input device.
-The invehicle unit automatically monitors and stores information, such as: date, time, vehicle position, vehicle speed, potential malfunctions, and attempts at tampering, which it can relay to government agencies.
-The self-declaration input device allows the vehicle operator to input information and explain behavior that may appear to be non-compliant to the Department of Planning, Transport and Infrastructure (TCA 2012).
+The in-vehicle unit automatically monitors and stores data, such as date, time, vehicle position, vehicle speed, potential malfunctions, and attempts at tampering.
+Government agencies can access the data to ensure that vehicles and operators are complying with pertinent rules and regulations.
+The self-declaration input device allows the vehicle operator to input information and explain behavior that may appear to be non-compliant to the Department of Planning, Transport and Infrastructure.228